Eyescale/Consensus/README.txt

 		  the next item in the list
 		.
 From a programming perspective, a list is none other than its first item

 	.
-Consensus entities extend the notion of Consensus items to allow multi-dimensional connections and, originally, triple-based aggregation, by incorporating the full topological information related to each entity in the entity definition itself.
+Consensus instances extend the notion of Consensus items to allow multi-dimensional connections and, originally, triple-based aggregation, by incorporating the full topological information related to each entity in the entity definition itself.

-	One of the driving objectives of the on-going Consensus development efforts is to harmonize Consensus internal and external representations - so that, ultimately, the language can implement itself.

 	One if not the most important lesson learnt from the Consensus Pilot development is that not 'triples', but 'couples', must constitute the basis for our data model.